What is a dump bin?

 Magazine dump bins make excellent brochure display units at exhibitions, and also can be used to display catalogues in a trade-counter environment, or free booklets or leaflets in a public venue.

-The catalogues are stacked neatly in the free standing dump bin display, and a printed header attracts attention, provides information, and encourages people to pick up a copy.
+The catalogues are stacked neatly at a convenient height, and a printed header attracts attention, provides information, and encourages people to pick up a copy.

-Typically brochure dump bins have a raised cardboard floor inside, allowing the magazines or brochures or catalogues to be accessed easily from around waist-height.
+Typically brochure display bins have a raised cardboard floor inside, allowing the magazines or brochures or catalogues to be accessed easily from around waist-height, even when nearly empty.

-Our catalogue dump bins are custom made and fully printed on all sides, helping you to capture the attention of passing potential customers, and advertise a strong brand message.
+Our dump bins for product and brochure display are custom made and fully printed on all sides, helping you to capture the attention of passing potential customers, and advertise a strong brand message for your catalogue.